19hours/sg-statutes/Acts/Penal Code.md

 [51/2007]

-Exception.—.This provision shall not extend to any case in which the harbour or concealment is by the husband or wife of the offender.
+Exception.—This provision shall not extend to any case in which the harbour or concealment is by the husband or wife of the offender.

 Illustration